 Can a Woman Breastfeed After Breast Implants?

-Yes, nursing with implants is very much possible, and you can safely do it.
-However, sometimes it may lead to lesser milk supply, but it may not happen in all the cases of augmentation.
-Your milk supply may get affected because of the following:
+Yes, nursing with implants is possible.
+However, sometimes it may lead to a lesser milk supply, but it may not happen in all the cases of augmentation.
+A woman’s milk supply may get affected because of the following:

-- The effect on the functional glandular tissue (before and after the surgical procedure).
+- the effects on the functional glandular tissue (before and after the surgical procedure)

 How Do Breast Implants Affect Breastfeeding?

 Here’s how breast implants may affect your breastfeeding and milk supply:

 The location of the surgical incision may impact your breastfeeding.
 This means if the incision is made around the nipple or areola then there is a risk of damage to the milk glands, ducts or nerves.
 The damage may hamper your neurohormonal reflex, which is responsible for the production and release of breast milk.

 The positioning of the implants may become responsible for the reduced milk supply.
 The milk-making tissue or the glandular tissue has a layer of muscle on top of it, and if implants are inserted between them, then there can be excessive pressure on the glandular tissue.
 This may affect your milk supply.
 However, if implants are located under the muscle layer, then it is less likely to tamper with the milk supply.